google/zetasql/docs/query-syntax.md

 #### Visibility of CTEs in a `WITH` clause with the `RECURSIVE` keyword

 When you include the `RECURSIVE` keyword, references between CTEs in the `WITH` clause can go backwards and forwards.
-Cycles are not allowed.
+Cycles aren't allowed.

 This is what happens when you have two CTEs that reference themselves or each other in a `WITH` clause with the `RECURSIVE`